imyingchulo/gprs/README.md

 ## Commands in gprs package:

-:octocat: Ten commands in gprs:
+:octocat: Twelve commands in gprs:

 1. `geneatlas-filter-data`